 The benefits of infographic design have convinced many marketers to include them in their marketing strategies.
-High rates of engagement, increased conversions, and positive social sharing are three of the most prized benefits of a good infographic.
+High rates of engagement, increased conversions, and positive social sharing are three of the most prized benefits of a good infographic for marketing.

 The Wharton School of Business completed research and found that 67% of an audience believed the message being shared in a presentation when it included visuals.
 The presenters that were deemed to be the most effective were those who used visual language during the presentations.

 Are you thinking about integrating infographics into your marketing strategy?
 If so, you first need to have a thorough understanding of the reasons are so effective.
 In knowing the benefits of using infographics, you are more likely to create ones that leverage those benefits to their fullest potential.
 A visual marketing agency can help you execute on an infographic strategy.